 Can I nominate someone or apply myself?

 You can apply for yourself or someone else (please agree with them first).
-The successful candidates will be contacted during Carers Week in June, which is an annual awareness campaign to celebrate and recognise the vital contribution made by the UK’s almost 7 million carers.
+The successful candidates will be contacted by the end of June.

 "Thank you so very much for my sessions, your wisdom and introducing me to reiki.